-(b) Report.
-Upon the conclusion of a hearing and after consideration of the evidence and arguments, the hearing officer shall submit to the Electoral Board a final report containing proposed findings, conclusions of law and decision.
+- containing proposed findings, conclusions of law and decision.
 However, the Electoral Board shall not be bound by the hearing officer's recommendations or proposed findings, conclusions of law and decision.
-A copy of the hearing officer's final report shall be served upon the parties in the case prior to any final action upon it by the Electoral Board and in sufficient time to allow any aggrieved party an opportunity to request review by the Electoral Board pursuant to Rule 20 herein.
+A copy of the hearing officer's final report shall be served upon the parties in the case prior to any final action upon it by the Electoral Board and in sufficient time to allow any aggrieved party an opportunity to request review by the Electoral Board pursuant to Rule 20 herein. - (c) Record.

-(c) Record.
 If a hearing officer has been assigned to hear the objection, the entire record must be introduced and argued before the hearing officer.
-The Electoral Board may, in exceptional cases, entertain additional arguments or evidence in the interests of fairness, equity and substantial justice.

-(d) Signature validity.
-On issues of signature validity, the hearing officer's authority shall only extend to objections filed against specific signatures and shall not include rulings upon the validity of signatures not specifically objected to unless otherwise authorized by the Electoral Board.
+The Electoral Board may, in exceptional cases, entertain additional arguments or evidence in the interests of fairness, equity and substantial justice. - (d) Signature validity.
+On issues of signature validity, the hearing officer's authority shall only extend to objections filed against specific signatures and shall not include rulings upon the validity of signatures not specifically objected to unless otherwise authorized by the Electoral Board. - (e) Substitution.

-(e) Substitution.
 Any party may request substitution of a hearing officer, provided such request is made in writing to the Electoral Board prior to the initial hearing before the hearing officer.
 If the substitution request is granted, the opposing party may file a written request for substitution prior to the time of the initial hearing before the hearing officer to whom the case was reassigned.
 Thereafter, any further such request shall only be granted only upon good cause shown.
 A party may file only one request for substitution of hearing officer per case.
 In addition, the Electoral Board may, on its own, substitute a hearing officer due to illness, unavailability or for other good cause, in which case the substituted hearing officer may accept the case "as is" or may, in his or her own discretion, order new or additional proceedings.
-In the event of a substitution, the Board's general counsel is authorized to re-assign the case to another hearing officer.
+In the event that a substitute is made, the Board's general counsel is authorized to re-assign the case to another hearing officer.